 In contrast to regulatory mechanisms that alter enzyme concentration, there is an important group of regulatory mechanisms that do not affect enzyme concentration, are reversible and rapid in action, and actually carry out most of the moment to moment physiological regulation of enzyme activity.
 These mechanisms include allosteric regulation, regulation by reversible covalent modification and regulation by control proteins such as calmodulin.
 Reversible covalent modification is a major mechanism for the rapid and transient regulation of enzyme activity.
-The best examples, again, come from studies on the regulation of glycogen metabolism where phosphorylation of glycogen synthase and glycogen phosphorylase kinase results in the stimulation of glycogen degradation while glycogen synthesis is coordinately inhibited.
+The best examples, again, come from studies on the regulation of glycogen metabolism where phosphorylation of glycogen phosphorylase and glycogen synthase results in the stimulation of glycogen degradation while glycogen synthesis is coordinately inhibited.
 Numerous other enzymes of intermediary metabolism are affected by phosphorylation, either positively or negatively.
-These covalent phosphorylations can be reversed by a separate sub-subclass of enzymes known as phosphatases.
-Recent research has indicated that the aberrant phosphorylation of growth factor and hormone receptors, as well as of proteins that regulate cell division, often leads to unregulated cell growth or cancer.
-The usual sites for phosphate addition to proteins are the serine, threonine and tyrosine R group hydroxyl residues.back to the top
+These covalent phosphorylations can be reversed by a separate sub-class of enzymes known as phosphatases.
+Numerous lines of evidence clearly demonstrate that the aberrant phosphorylation of growth factor and hormone receptors, as well as of proteins that regulate cell division, often lead to unregulated cell growth or cancer.
+The usual sites for phosphate addition to proteins are the serine, threonine and tyrosine R-group hydroxyl residues.back to the top

 In addition to simple enzymes that interact only with substrates and inhibitors, there is a class of enzymes that bind small, physiologically important molecules and modulate activity in ways other than those described above.
 These are known as allosteric enzymes; the small regulatory molecules to which they bind are known as effectors.
 Allosteric effectors bring about catalytic modification by binding to the enzyme at distinct allosteric sites, well removed from the catalytic site, and causing conformational changes that are transmitted through the bulk of the protein to the catalytically active site(s).